The Institute for Public Health welcomes the students participating in the 2018 Summer Research Program.

 The program is supported by the Institute for Public Health and it’s Global Health Center of Washington University in St. Louis, the Departments of Medicine, Molecular Microbiology, and Pediatrics in Washington University’s School of Medicine, and the Children’s Discovery Institute of Washington University and St. Louis Children’s Hospital, Mallinckrodt Pharmaceuticals Charitable Giving Program, Stephanie and Chris Doerr, and Dr. and Mrs. Mark Stephen Gold.

 Through this competitive opportunity, students work closely with outstanding faculty mentors on special research projects focused on public health and global health.
-There will be a series of seminars offered throughout June and July, as well as a culminating symposium, all of which will be open to the public.
+The program includes a series of seminars offered throughout June and July, as well as a culminating symposium, all of which will be open to the public.

 Learn more about this year’s student participants.
 Click here to read their brief bios.